 Another aspect of logistics is reverse logistics, whereby customers return items back to your business through damage, fault, end of life or repairs.
 With e-commerce and a change in customer, attitudes mean that returns are becoming more and more popular.

 Reverse logistics can be a way to find value through returns.
-For example, Ribble Restore will inspect and repackage returned goods and add the product label so that retailers can resell the returned items.
+For example, Ribble Right Size allows you to repack returned items in a perfectly size box on demand.
 What’s more, this process also helps to speed up the returns process meaning you can get the product back on the shelf ready for a customer purchase.

 In many ways reverse logistics need to be treated in the same way as inbound logistics as the process for receiving items is similar.
 With a beneficial returns process where you create value from a return, the way you can efficiently turn the item around from goods receiving into goods departing is a sign of a robust and managed inbound logistics process.